Diabetes Centre

 We are a teaching hospital so you will be seen by a specialist doctor or a specialist endocrinology doctor in training.
 You will stay under the care of the specialist doctor but you may see the specialist endocrine doctor in training for your appointments.

-Can I chose the day and time I attend the centre for my appointment?
+Can I choose the day and time I attend the centre for my appointment?

 The Diabetes Centre has doctor clinics, complex diabetes foot clinics, education clinics and dietitian clinics at set times.
 We try to find an appointment time that allows you to attend.
 The Diabetes Centre opening hours are 8.00am - 4.00pm.